-Exceptions apply to the provision of services that are (1) strictly necessary for the exercise of the right of defence in judicial proceedings and the right to an effective legal remedy or (2) intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law of an EU Member State, a country member of the European Economic Area or of Switzerland.
+Exceptions apply to the provision of services that are (1) strictly necessary for the exercise of the right of defence in judicial proceedings and the right to an effective legal remedy or (2) intended for the exclusive use of entities established in Russia that are owned by, or solely or jointly controlled by, an entity incorporated or constituted under the law of an EU Member State.
 Further, an exception applied to the provision of services that was strictly necessary for the termination by 5 July 2022 of contracts which were not compliant with this prohibition concluded before 4 June 2022 (or of ancillary contracts necessary for the execution of such contracts).